 All of these effects have direct and indirect impacts on individual and public health.
 Many of these impacts are not only local, but can be felt regionally and even globally.
-Without a comprehensive scientific assessment of the impacts of fracking, an unconventional gas boom would be an enormous experiment on the environment and human health.
+Without a comprehensive scientific assessment of the impacts of fracking in Ireland and across Europe, an unconventional gas boom would be an enormous experiment on the environment and human health.